‘WELCOMING CULTURE’ IN EUROPE AND BEYOND

 Debates on migration issues are spread at various levels of the contemporary society in Belgium, where a process of policy restriction is at place, as well as a federal discourse aiming at discouraging arrivals (in particular by the former ministry for asylum and migration).
 This climate affects not only newcomers, but also those people who have been residing in the country for years, without having managed to regularize their residence situation.
 In this overall framework, local initiatives develop to support migrants and their needs, as well as to put forward broader political claims.
 In this paper I will discuss these issues through analysing the case study of a group of undocumented migrants that occupied uninhabited buildings in Liège – with the help of a network of mobilized citizens and associations active in the territory – to start a process of claiming for regularization.
 The local government of the city tolerates and supports, to a certain extent, the initiatives of the group, thus emerging as a “sanctuary city”, i.e. both a secure space for migrants and a setting for resistance.
 In a country characterized by a multi-level governance, local initiatives involving citizens, associations and public institutions and government create the possibilities for undocumented migrants to challenge the federal policies that marginalize them.
 In this scenery, undocumented migrants exert their agency and claim human and civil rights through a set of concrete actions of mobilisation involving protests, sensitization initiatives and cultural and artistic practices.
 The aim of this paper is to show how these various levels of actions – those of the federal politics, the local politics and the civil society, including migrant organizations – interact within the process of migration governance in Belgium.

-I am an anthropologist affiliated to the Centre for Ethnic and Migration Studies at the Faculty of Social Sciences of the University of Liege, where I am working as Lecturer assistant and post-doctoral researcher.
-I obtained a PhD degree in Anthropology of contemporaneity – Ethnography of diversities and of cultural convergences (University of Milan-Bicocca, Italy) and in Political and Social Sciences (University of Liege, Belgium, joint doctoral supervision) with a thesis on food as means to define subjectivity in context of migration.
-My present research interests include the discrimination of Muslims and the public opinion on migrants, with a focus on asylum seekers, refugees and undocumented migrants.
-I am currently teaching the following Master courses: Anthropology of the contemporary world; Refugee and forced migration studies; Urban cultures and post-colonial minorities; Socio-anthropological approach to interculturality.
-The list of my publications and communications is available here: https://orbi.uliege.be/simple-search?query=mescoli.
+Elsa Mescoli is an anthropologist affiliated to the Centre for Ethnic and Migration Studies at the Faculty of Social Sciences of the University of Liege, where she is working as Lecturer assistant and post-doctoral researcher. she obtained a PhD degree in Anthropology of contemporaneity – Ethnography of diversities and of cultural convergences (University of Milan-Bicocca, Italy) and in Political and Social Sciences (University of Liege, Belgium, joint doctoral supervision) with a thesis on food as means to define subjectivity in context of migration.
+Her present research interests include the discrimination of Muslims and the public opinion on migrants, with a focus on asylum seekers, refugees and undocumented migrants.
+She is currently teaching the following Master courses: Anthropology of the contemporary world; Refugee and forced migration studies; Urban cultures and post-colonial minorities; Socio-anthropological approach to interculturality.
+The list of her publications and communications is available here: https://orbi.uliege.be/simple-search?query=mescoli.

 Panel 4C – Reception and Global Governance of Migration